Anna Bilińska’s Parisian Career and Tragic Life

 Seeing Paris helped her understand that she wanted to pursue painting above all.
-So she moved there and stayed at the friend’s house.
-At the end of the 19th century women were still not allowed to attend public art academies, thus Anna joined the private but extremely prestigious Académie Julian in 1882.
-Women also couldn’t share workshops with men given the presence of nude models, Anna therefore practiced only with her other female colleagues.
+She moved there and stayed at a friend’s house.
+At the end of the 19th century, women were still not allowed to attend public art academies, thus Bilińska joined the private but extremely prestigious Académie Julian in 1882.
+Women also couldn’t share workshops with men given the presence of nude models, Bilińska, therefore, practiced only with her other female colleagues.

 The dog featured in this painting also appears in another one, the Beach in Boyardville (1889), where the artist went for a holiday.

 In 1892 Anna Bilińska married a Polish doctor Antoni Bohdanowicz and returned to Poland with him.
 She had ambitious plans to set up an art school for women in Warsaw but she suddenly died of heart disease, just a few months after her wedding, leaving this astounding portrait unfinished.
-In 1928, her husband published a memoir about her at his own expense containing press clippings, Bilińska’s letters, and archival photographs.
+In 1928, her husband published a memoir about her at his own expense containing press clippings, artist’s letters, and archival photographs.

-Even after her death her works were not left in peace.
-During WW2, two of her paintings went missing, one of them being the portrait above.
-Since 1945, the Polish department of culture and heritage has searched for both works.
+Even after her death, her works were not left in peace.
+During World War II, two of her paintings went missing, one of them being the portrait above.
+Since 1945, the Polish Department of Culture and Heritage has searched for both works.
 It was not until 2012 that this painting resurfaced at an auction in Villa Grisebach in Berlin and was bought by the Polish government.
-The other one, a portrait of an Italian woman, is still missing so keep your eyes peeled!
-Maybe you’ll be the one who finds it somewhere…
+The other one, a Portrait of an Italian Woman, is still missing so keep your eyes peeled!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!